-Sometimes it’s good to travel with absolutely no plans and sometimes it’s good to have a rough itinerary.
+Sometimes it’s good to travel with absolutely no plans, and sometimes it’s good to have a rough itinerary.
 No matter what your choice is, it’s important that you remain flexible.
 When I first started backpacking in 2006, I remember jumping on a train to Amsterdam on a whim.
-After I left there for Spain, I missed the city so much, I spontaneously flew back to Amsterdam and lived there for 2 months.
-One time I was in Thailand and rather than moving on with my itinerary, I just decided to stay on in Ko Lipe for a month.
+After I left there for Spain, I missed the city so much, I spontaneously flew back to Amsterdam and lived there for two months.
+One time I was in Thailand, and rather than moving on with my itinerary, I just decided to stay on in Ko Lipe for a month.

 While in Panama City, I met a Finnish girl who only “goes with the flow.”
-She makes no plans, doesn’t carry a guidebook, computer, camera, or phone.
-They are all things that weigh her down she said.
+She makes no plans and doesn’t carry a guidebook, computer, camera, or phone.
+They are all things that weigh her down, she said.
 Because of her, I stayed in Panama City an extra week and skipped where I was originally going.
-I traveled last minute with her to the small town of Portobelo to see her and my friend JD off to Colombia.
-I was even going to join them in Colombia but I decided that the two weeks I have left in my trip wouldn’t be enough time to see Colombia.
+I traveled last-minute with her to the small town of Portobelo to see her and my friend JD off to Colombia.
+I was even going to join them in Colombia, but I decided that the two weeks I have left in my trip wouldn’t be enough time.

 As a digital nomad, I think it’s easy for me to get trapped in the job.
 The Internet will always take as much time as you give it.
 I get stuck behind my computer and stuck in my itinerary, and I feel that I have to go here or I have to do that.
 I’ve forgotten how travel is always at its best when it isn’t planned.